-In Years 11 to 12 students may elect to study Biological Sciences, Human Biological Science, Chemistry, Physics or Integrated Science.
+In Years 11 to 12 students may elect to study ATAR Biology, ATAR Human Biology, ATAR Chemistry, ATAR Physics and General Human Biology.

 Biology extends our knowledge of the living world through the study of a wide range of related subjects from plants, animals and microbiology to genetics, biochemistry, ecology and physiology.
 It is recommended for students who wish to follow a career in areas such as botany, zoology, biochemistry, genetics, microbiology, agriculture, psychology, anthropology, environmental sciences, law or geology.

-Human Biological Science is the scientific study of humans as individuals and as populations.
+Human Biology is the scientific study of humans as individuals and as populations.
 It encompasses the study of the structure and function of the body, the human life cycle, the biological and cultural evolution of humans, human ecology and biotechnology.
 Human Biological Science is valuable preparation for tertiary courses such as medicine, dentistry, occupational therapy, physiotherapy, speech and hearing science, nursing, human biology, human physical performance, human movement and recreation studies or education.

 In Chemistry, students gain knowledge and understanding of the principles of physical and chemical change.
 Students gain an understanding of the world around them on an atomic level.
 There is a balance between theory and practice to encourage a clear understanding of properties, reactions and processes.
 For students heading to university, Chemistry is a recommended course for students planning to study medicine, biochemistry, pharmacology, chemical engineering, food science, geology or nanotechnology.

 Physics is a fundamental branch of science concerned with the study of matter and energy and their interactions.
 It is essentially an experimental discipline and its methods rely on this to support theories and observations.
 This course is useful for students interested in heading to university to study astronomy, engineering, nanotechnology, biophysics or radiotherapy.

-The Integrated Science course seeks to expose students to a wide range of scientific knowledge and give them skills to solve real world problems and survive in a society where science and technology play a very large role.
+The General Human Biology course seeks to expose students to a wide range of scientific knowledge and give them skills to solve real-world problems.
 Students have the opportunity to pursue a wide range of activities including forensic science, road science and environmental science.
-Integrated Science is an activity-based course with the major objectives being the development of science process skills and appropriate scientific attitudes.